 Our small group sizes are a maximum of 4 to 6 which is refreshingly small for the tourism industry.
 We provide chargers in the tour vehicle so that are guests are not reliant on the limited resources provided by families.
 We provide a free city nomads folding bike in each vehicle as a way to allow you to explore independently and to help break the reliance on the tour vehicle.
 In each van, there is a water filter so we don’t have to purchase bottled water and we also work with Water-To-Go – providing filtered water bottles.
 Meals are provided by the EL team unless in a local cafe or restaurant.
 This relieves families of having to provide meals and also means we can source food in the local shops and markets en-route.

 We’re not a slick corporate company.
 We’re a micro business that call ourselves ‘manaikhan – family.’
 We look for and invest in ways for the EL team to come together in the quieter months and not just for a quick two-day recap at the start of the season.
 We also arrange training from professional sources in Mongolia to help broaden their skills, knowledge and personal development.

 Our Drivers And Vehicles

 Each vehicle is owned by the EL driver as this gives them the freedom and flexibility to be in charge of their own life.
 But, we do help with finance for the maintenance and the upkeep.
-Also, we have only seven drivers.
+Also, we have only eight drivers.
 We know them.
 They are an integral part of the EL team.
 We never use vehicles or drivers from outside of the EL team.

 Our Trip Assistants